simoncblyth/env/mysqlhotcopy/mysql_repair_table_live.rst

 Four Table Dump
 ------------------

+mysqldump are fast to dump (8 min), but very slow to load  (70 min)

+* possibly load options can be tweaked to go faster
+* or alternate dump technique used

 ::

     [blyth@belle7 DybPython]$ dbdumpload.py tmp_ligs_offline_db_0 dump ~/tmp_ligs_offline_db_0.DqChannel_and_DqChannelStatus.sql --where 'SEQNO <= 323573' --tables 'DqChannelStatus DqChannelStatusVld DqChannel DqChannelVld'